Cherished number plates, buy cherished registration numbers

 A Cherished Plate is used by some in the same way as collectors of antiques or paintings.
 For example, a collector has the cherished number plates: 28 EVA, 8 DEW, KW 26, 29 KW and WNW 999.

-When National Numbers Ltd first started in the business, we used to buy and sell vintage British motorcycles.
+When National Numbers Ltd first started in the business in the early 1980s, we used to buy and sell vintage British motorcycles.
 If, as often happened, the bikes were exported we used to 'rescue' the cherished number plates.
-The following are some details of some of the old vehicles which has passed through our hands, all with very early cherished number plates:
+The following are some details of some of the old vehicles which have passed through our hands, all with very early plates:

 - BR 5145 On 1926 Rudge